 To ensure consensus across transactions, consensus methods like Proof-of-Work, Proof-of-Stake, or others are used.
 Also, each transaction is completely secured with the help of advanced cryptographic algorithms.
 Clearly, the whole blockchain mechanism is used to taking advantage of trust, immutability, and transparency.
 The idea is the complete opposite of centralization

 In short, it is a network with peers capable of doing transactions without any centralized authority.
 This simple idea is single-handing changing how industries work.
+This is how blockchain records transactions in the ledger.

-Blockchain Architecture For Beginners
+Blockchain Architecture for Beginners

 Now that we now have an idea of blockchain, it is now time to learn about blockchain architecture.